 This course is designed to provide the fundamental concepts of algebra and examine some simple applications of these concepts, i.e., word problems.
 Topics include signed numbers, algebraic expressions, linear equations and inequalities in one variable, the Cartesian coordinate system, linear equations and inequalities in two variables, systems of equations, and descriptive statistics (e.g., mean, median, mode, and reading graphs).
-Note: Credits earned in this course cannot be applied for College Math I or MATH 010 Fundamentals of Mathematics; waiver by placement testing results; or departmental approval.
+Note: Credits earned in this course cannot be applied toward graduation.
+Prerequisite: C- or higher in MATH 001 Preparation for College Math I or MATH 010 Fundamentals of Mathematics; waiver by placement testing results; or departmental approval.